 There were six storms above the 3m threshold used at Newbiggin in 2015, which is similar to other years.
 The storm that started on 30th December had the highest significant wave height of 5.5m, with the peak on the 3rd January 2016.
 This storm also had the highest peak and total wave energy recorded at Newbiggin.

 In 2016 there were only four storms above the 3m threshold, which is relatively low compared to other years.
 The highest significant wave height of 5.3m occurred on 22nd November 2016.
 The highest peak and total energy were recorded 6th November 2016.

-In 2017 there have already been four storms recorded above the 3m threshold in just the first quarter of the year.
+In 2017 there were eight storms recorded above the 3m threshold, with four of them occurring in the first quarter of the year.
 The highest significant wave height of 4.3m was recorded on the 13th January 2017, this storm also had the highest peak energy recorded.
-Note that the analysis for the other Cell 1 wave buoys use higher thresholds of 4m due to their more exposed locations.